glenn113/Assignment-2/README.md

 <p>Autonomous vehicles</p>
 <p>Cheng Lin BAI</p>

+Autonomous vehicles

 An autonomous car is a vehicle that able to navigate itself through conductions that is without the human.
-It has become a concrete reality for this type of vehicle, and it may be possible that it will lay the foundation for the future vehicle technology that the Computers will be the domain in the states of driving.
+It really has the potential to change everything and yet has become a concrete reality for this type of vehicle, and it may be possible that it will lay the foundation for the future vehicle technology that the Computers will be the domain in the states of driving.
 2016 is the booming year of self-driving technologies, and it started the new era of the self-driving cars, by using laser radar, ultrasonic sensor, camera, GPU all coded and assembled to the vehicles to help with navigation, they implement part of Autonomous vehicles capability.
 Currently, Autonomous vehicles technology is still at the laboratory stage; universities, full-fledged software companies or automobile manufacturers are mainly conducting those development activities.

 Nowadays, there are two sets of standards for the classification of intelligent cars.
 The first made by the U.S. Department of transportation's NHSTA (national highway safety administration); The second standard made by SAE International, the International Association of automobile engineers.
 The standards of both agencies divided into L0~L5, where L0 refers to manual driving.
 It is important to note that NHTSA has already adopted SAE International's classification standards as early as September 2016.

 Thus, SAE International's standards are much clear.
 They stipulate that:

 Level		Steering & deceleration control	Observe the environment	Responses for Intense driving	Response conditions L0	No automation
 	Driver	Driver	Driver	_